apalbright/thelittledataset/content/post/2015-05-05_geography-of-humor-the-case-of-the-new-yorker-caption-contest.md

 # Code

 All data and R scripts needed to recreate all types of visualizations in this article (choropleths, bar charts, and scatterplots with linear regression lines) are available on my ["NewYorker" Github repo](https://github.com/apalbright/NewYorker)).

+[^1]: Many, many thanks to [Bob Mankoff](https://www.newyorker.com/contributors/robert-mankoff) for giving me access to troves of data and humoring *(literally)* my data visualization pitch.

+[^2]: Thanks to [Sarah Michael Levine](http://www.sarahmakesmaps.com/hello/) for using her QGIS knowledge to help me tame maps of the US.

+[^3]: I use the choroplethr package in R for all choropleths in this post.

+[^4]: This method uses quantiles to classify the data into ranges, however, there are other methods one could use as well.

+[^5]: In this case, the `$R^2$` is the same as the basic correlation coefficient `$r^2$` between `$winspermillion$` and `$pctliberal$` since there is just one explanatory variable in the regression.

+[^6]: Yet, since most submissions are probably already from liberals, this seems unlikely--though maybe the reverse happens as the magazine attempts to foster geographic diversity by selecting captions from a broader range of locations?
+I don't think that's part of the caption selection process, but it could be relevant to the aforementioned mechanism if it were.